liferay/liferay-docs/user/articles/07-multilanguage-search.markdown

 ## What is Localized Search? [](id=what-is-localized-search)

-In localized search, fields are indexed with a two letter locale appended (for example, `en` for English, making a localized title field indexed as `title_en`).
-It's then passed to the proper
+In localized search, fields are indexed with locale information appended (for example, `en_US` for English, making a localized title field indexed as `title_en_US`).
+It's then passed to the proper [language analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis-lang-analyzer.html) in the search engine so that the [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis.html)
-[language analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis-lang-analyzer.html)
-in the search engine so that the [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/analysis.html)